symfony-cmf/symfony-cmf-docs/bundles/seo/configuration.rst

 **type**: ``string`` **default**: ``null`` (or ``DynamicRouter::CONTENT_KEY`` when RoutingBundle is enabled)

 The name of the request attribute which contains the content object.
-This is used by the ContentListener to exctract SEO information automatically.
+This is used by the ContentListener to extract SEO information automatically.
 If the RoutingBundle is present, this defaults to ``DynamicRouter::CONTENT_KEY`` (which evaluates to ``contentDocument``), otherwise you must define this manually.